Skip to navigation Skip to content

 Climate adaptation

-Équiterre will focus on climate adaptation while at COP29.
+Équiterre is focusing on climate adaptation at COP29.
 Adaptation has become a priority at every political level to deal with the disruption brought on by climate change impacts.

-Équiterre is organizing a panel, which will be held on November 18 at COP29.
-It will look at the issues associated with climate adaptation within the context of international climate negotiations and to help develop solutions in Canada and elsewhere.
+Équiterre has organized a panel for November 18 at COP29.
+It looks at the issues associated with climate adaptation within the context of international climate negotiations and to help develop solutions in Canada and elsewhere.

-The panel will bring together experts in the field of adaptation, representatives from the insurance sector who are sounding the alarm on climate costs, and representatives from economic sectors affected by the impacts of climate change.
+The panel brings together experts in the field of adaptation, representatives from the insurance sector who are sounding the alarm on climate costs, and representatives from economic sectors affected by the impacts of climate change.

 • Caroline Larrivée, Director of Scientific Programming, Ouranos